AnsonX10/MIULevelCreationKit/README.md

 ## Basher

-The Basher prefab is a special Moving Platform used to knock mables off the map.
+The Basher prefab is a special Moving Platform used to knock marbles off the map.
 To maintain consistency with other maps, the best practice is to only modify the Delta value of the Elevator Mover component and object’s position and rotation.
 <a name="surfaces"/>
 # **Special Surfaces**